BastiTee/python-boilerplate/README.md

 > A best-practices template project for Python3 modules

+---

+**Disclaimer**: If you see this on [pypi.org](https://pypi.org/project/python3-boilerplate/) please note that the project is only published here for testing purposes.
+Please visit [GitHub](https://github.com/BastiTee/python3-boilerplate) for the related template project.

+---

 ## Setup

 - Make sure that `python3` and `pip3` is installed and available on the path (on Ubuntu: `sudo apt-get install python3 python3-pip`)